TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/MoreAboutFileMounts/Index.rst

 Drivers
   Drivers are what makes it possible to access a given type of media storage.
 The Core provides a driver to access the local file system.
-  Extensions exist that provide a driver for remote systems, like SFTP or platforms like Amazon S3.
+  Extensions exist that provide a driver for remote systems like Amazon S3.

 Storages
   A File Storage uses a driver to connect to a given storage system.